 Building Institutions that serve the nation

 The Tata group has also helped build some of India’s finest non-commercial institutions.
-This has been achieved primarily through the Tata Trusts who own 66% of the equity of the group’s holding company, Tata Sons.
+This has been achieved primarily through the Tata Trusts that owns 66% of the equity of the group’s holding company, Tata Sons.

 In the 1940s, Tata Memorial Hospital, India’s first cancer hospital, was established in Mumbai.
 Since then, the institution has been at the forefront of the country’s fight against cancer.
-The Tata Medical Centre in Kolkata, created in 2012, as well as multiple cancer hospitals which have been founded thereafter in several states of India, are a testimony to the group’s dedication to this cause.
-Earlier this year, in 2022, Prime Minister Narendra Modi inaugurated seven cancer hospitals in Northeast India, all supported by the Tata Trusts.
+The Tata Medical Centre in Kolkata, created in 2012, as well as multiple cancer hospitals which have been founded thereafter in several states in India bear testimony to the group’s dedication to this cause.
+In 2022, Prime Minister Narendra Modi inaugurated seven cancer hospitals in northeast India, all supported by the Tata Trusts.

-In a different space, the Tata Institute of Fundamental Research, which was created on the eve of Indian Independence in 1945, moved to its beautiful new campus in Mumbai in 1962.
-The Indian atomic energy programme, one of the most important national efforts undertaken since independence was envisioned in this institution, which had been founded with a grant from the Sir Dorabji Tata Trust.
-When ‘Apsara’, the first atomic reactor in Asia and India was built in the 1960s, its control systems were constructed under the auspices of this institute.
+In a different space, the Tata Institute of Fundamental Research, which was created on the eve of Indian independence in 1945, moved to its beautiful new campus in Mumbai in 1962.
+The Indian atomic energy programme, one of the most important national efforts undertaken since independence, was envisioned in this institution that had been founded with a grant from the Sir Dorabji Tata Trust.
+When Apsara, the first atomic reactor in Asia was built in the 1960s, its control systems were constructed under the auspices of this institute.

-Other Institutions of national importance created by the Tata group during the past 75 years include the National Centre for Performing Arts (NCPA) in Mumbai, the National Institute of Advanced Studies (NIAS) in Bangalore, and, more recently, the Indian Institute of Skills in Ahmedabad.
+Other institutions of national importance created by the Tata group during the last 75 years include the National Centre for the Performing Arts in Mumbai, the National Institute of Advanced Studies in Bengaluru, and, more recently, the Indian Institute of Skills in Ahmedabad.

 Building people capabilities to serve the nation

-The league of Tata scholars created by the JN Tata Endowment Scholarships has built some of independent India’s brightest minds.
-Illustrious Tata scholars include the eighth President of India, K R Narayanan; astrophysicist Prof JV Narlikar; nuclear scientist Dr Raja Ramanna; chemical engineer Dr Ramesh Mashelkar; and economist Dr V K R V Rao.
+The league of Tata scholars created by the JN Tata Endowment scholarships has built some of independent India’s brightest minds.
+Illustrious Tata scholars include the tenth President of India, KR Narayanan; astrophysicist Prof JV Narlikar; nuclear scientist Dr Raja Ramanna; chemical engineer Dr Ramesh Mashelkar; and economist Dr VKRV Rao.

-Equally, the Tata group has contributed significantly to building accomplished sportspeople for India.
+The Tata group has contributed just as significantly to nurturing accomplished Indian sportspeople.
 In this list are over 52 Olympians, including Charles Borromeo, TC Yohannan, Deepika Kumari and Adille Sumariwala.
 Sports institutions established by the Tata group, such as Tata Sports Club, Tata Football Academy, Naval Tata Hockey Academy and Tata Archery Academy, have nurtured many sportspeople who have gone on to inspire our nation.

 Through one of the nation’s most powerful volunteering programmes, Tata Engage, and the CSR initiatives of individual Tata companies, the group has also created avenues for employees and their families to serve the community.

-The Bombay Plan, described earlier, is an excellent illustration of an idea that was conceptualised to serve the nation.
-In similar spirit, three months after independence, when the country was in the throes of partition, JRD Tata wrote to Prime Minister Jawaharlal Nehru proposing the idea of a national fund which could be used to provide relief from distress.
-This idea was the genesis of the Prime Minister’s National Relief Fund, which has rendered immediate relief to lakhs of Indian families over the past several decades, including kin of those killed in natural calamities like floods, cyclones, and earthquakes.
+The Bombay Plan, mentioned earlier, is an excellent illustration of an idea that was conceptualised to serve the nation.
+In a similar spirit, three months after independence, when the country was in the throes of partition, JRD Tata wrote to the then Prime Minister, Jawaharlal Nehru, proposing the idea of a national fund which could be used to provide relief from distress.
+This idea was the genesis of the Prime Minister’s National Relief Fund, which has, over the past several decades, rendered immediate relief to lakhs of Indian families, including the kin of those killed in natural calamities like floods, cyclones, and earthquakes.